Monthly Archives: August 2010

 Sorry, I got distracted.
 This info is old, but as of 2008, only the US and New Zealand allowed for the direct marketing of pharmaceuticals to the consumers.
 Yep, New Zealand: best know for being near Australia and the location home of the Lord of the Rings movies.
 Let’s take a look at this Ambien commercial:

 Wow.
-The friendly man starts reading the side effects 23 seconds and wraps up at the 56 second mark.
+The friendly man starts reading the side effects 23 seconds and wraps up at the 56 second mark (would be lovely to get informed about something like this case at http://sideeffectsofxarelto.org/xarelto-lawsuits/ too, why not?).
 I think I heard something about my tongue swelling up, suicide, being aggressive – maybe he threw the word fatal in there somewhere, I don’t know.
 What I do know is that he’s asking me to reduce my doctor’s roll to that of a drug dealer.
 Honestly, who has the cahones to walk into their doctor’s office and say, “Hey, I’ve got this sleep issue, but it’s all good because I saw this commercial on TV last night, and I just need a prescription for Ambien.
 Write.
 It.
 Up.
 Doc.
 Don’t waste my mother fucking time!“ That’s right, go all Al Pacino on his or her ass.
 Because, despite not being a doctor, there isn’t any reason why you can’t self diagnose yourself.
 You’re smart, right?
 It’s not like you can split the atom or went through four years of medical school, but you’re still pretty smart, so diagnose all night long, as I like to say.
 I’m sure your doctor will think its awesome – or hilarious, or tell you to get out and never come back.